Call our team anytime Monday-Friday 9:30 am - 5:00 pm EST 1-800-251-8824

 Fits most GE, Rheem, Rudd, Richmond, State, Montgomery Ward, Sears/Kenmore, Norge, Westinghouse, Reliance, Noland, AO Smith, Bradford White, GS Wood, Maytag and Duro-Matic water heaters, some Mor-Flo, American and Craftmaster prior to 1991 and all water heaters manufactured after 1994.

 Important: You will need a Screw-In Element Wrench to remove and install screw-in elements.
-We offer two wrenches and one socket for this task.
-See our Camco Screw-In Element Wrenches for details.

 Flat Flange